-IMPORTANT ADVISING INFORMATION :
+IMPORTANT ADVISING INFORMATION FOR ALL MPH STUDENTS

-Advisors: Professor Donald McCown and Dr. Robin Leonard are advisors for the Integrative Health Track.
-Students with last names starting with the letters A - K are assigned to Prof. McCown.
-Students with last names starting with the letters L - Z are assigned to Dr. Leonard.
+Advisors: Dr. Lynn Carson, Dr. Debra Bill, Dr. Whitney Katirai and Dr. Chiwoneso Tinago are academic advisors for the Community Health Elective Track.
+Students with last names starting with the letters A - K are assigned to Dr. Carson.
+Students with last names starting with the letters L - McKellar are assigned to Dr. Katirai.
+Students with last names starting with the letters Mendanhall - Parr are assigned to Dr. Tinago.
+Students with last names starting with the letters Patel - Z are assigned to Dr. Bill.
 Students should contact their assigned advisor when starting the program as advising appointments help students make appropriate elective choices and plan for course sequencing.